Frequently Asked Questions about Agua Vista, OWASA’s Metering Initiative

 Will OWASA employees lose their jobs?
 Everyone will remain on the OWASA team.
 OWASA values our employees.
-The responsibilities of meter readers are being reviewed, and we are working with them on their future reassignments.
+The responsibilities of staff who read meters are being reviewed, and we are working with them on their future reassignments.

 Will the radio waves impact my health?
-OWASA’s Agua la Vista metering infrastructure will communicate in the 900 Mhz frequency, the same frequency used by many baby monitors and cordless telephones.
+OWASA’s Agua Vista metering infrastructure will communicate in the 900 Mhz frequency, the same frequency used by many baby monitors and cordless telephones.
 The World Health Organization (WHO) has found no demonstrated adverse health effects from exposure to such low-level radio frequency energy.
 It’s also important to keep in mind that your water meter is located well outside your house, typically at or near the curb.
-Radio frequency emissions weaken significantly as the distance between you and the device increases.
+The strength of the radio signals weaken significantly as the distance between you and the device increases.
 To further reduce concerns, our advanced meters will only transmit messages once a day for a fraction of a second.
+More information

-Who can I call or e-mail if I have more questions?
-If you have questions that have not been answered, you can call OWASA at 919-968-4421 or send an e-mail to firstname.lastname@example.org.
+Who can I call or email if I have more questions?
+If you have questions that have not been answered, please call OWASA at 919-537-4343 or send us an email at firstname.lastname@example.org.